adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #12 On the Currently-Reading-Section, decided to call a component that will have the information in it.
 So in essence there will be a sub-component to this component

 #13 On the Future-Reading-Section, decided to call a component that will have the information in it.
 So in essence there will be a sub-component to this component as well

+#14 All three sub-sections of the first component are now complete.
+Begin working on the middle component (i.e. the book notes component)